wintonpc/pbr/README.md

 A pbr object is instantiated with a `PbrMapping` object. `PbrMapping` describes a mapping from the set of generated ("_source_") types to a set of arbitrary ("_target_") types.
-By default, Pbr uses rule `PbrMapping.vanilla`, which maps each generated type to itself. `PbrMapping.always(some_type)` maps each generated type to `some_type`.
+By default, Pbr uses mapping `PbrMapping.vanilla`, which maps each generated type to itself. `PbrMapping.always(some_type)` maps each generated type to `some_type`.
 For instance, `PbrMapping.always(OpenStruct)` realizes protobuf messages as OpenStruct objects.
 You may create custom `PbrMapping` objects to express arbitrary mappings.

 Target types are manipulated by assuming the presence of `field_name` getters and `field_name=` setters.
-For hash target types, the rule expresses a mapping to arbitrary Ruby key values.
+For hash target types, the mapping expresses a mapping to arbitrary Ruby key values.

 ### Field Inflation/Deflation